-Pain is a complex and challenging issue to treat.
+Back pain is a complex and challenging issue to treat.
 It can involve many different elements and stem from a variety of causes.
-For the purposes of this article, we will focus on upper and middle back pain causes and how we can treat them.
+For the purposes of this article, we will focus on upper back pain and middle back pain causes and how we can treat them.

 To begin, we must clarify what areas of the body the upper and middle back comprise.
 This entire region is also commonly known as the thoracic spine and it includes the chest cavity.
 It extends from the base of your neck to the bottom of your rib cage.